 The actuarial assumptions and methods are recommended by the actuary and adopted by the Board of Trustees at various times.
-Unless otherwise indicated (above) the actuarial assumptions other than retirement and disability rates were adopted prior to 1998.
+The funding method, asset valuation method, investment return assumption, and mortality assumption were adopted as of October 1, 2009.
+The retirement and disability rates were adopted as of October 1, 2005, and the remaining actuarial assumptions were adopted prior to 1998.
 The recommendations are based on a review of actual plan experience, although a recent formal experience study has not been performed.